 Bluetooth Mobile Link Movement

-Driving all functions is a Japanese made quartz movement, module 3482.
-There’s no recharging, instead, the watch uses a low-energy movement and can last a suggested time of 2-years on a single CR2032 battery.
-Tough solar power that uses sunlight to recharge the battery would have been a nice (and most of the higher-end G-Shock watches have it nowadays), although considering the price this is not a terrible trade-off as this type of battery is common and costs roughly $2, plus the four screws on the caseback are relatively simple to remove so you can actually change this yourself pretty easily.
+Driving all functions is a Japanese-made quartz movement, module 3482.
+There’s no recharging, instead, the watch uses a low-energy movement and can last a suggested time of 2 years on a single CR2032 battery.
+Tough solar power that uses sunlight to recharge the battery would have been nice (and most of the higher-end G-Shock watches have it nowadays), although considering the price this is not a terrible trade-off as this type of battery is common and costs roughly $2, plus the four screws on the caseback are relatively simple to remove so you can actually change this yourself pretty easily.

 While there’s no solar charging, at least you still get the mobile link timekeeping feature which sets the watch time automatically.
 Even if the mobile link does not connect for some reason, the watch will maintain an accuracy rate of ±15 seconds per month.